PraSri/MyCodeLib/phonepe/readMe.md

-Provide interfaces to add advertisers and their budgets. add_advertiser(name) add_budget(budget)
-Provide interfaces to add users and their attributes to the system, such as date of birth, interests, gender, etc. add_user(user, dob, gender) add_attribbute(attributes)
+Provide interfaces to add advertisers and their budgets. add_advertiser(name) add_budget(budget) ributProvide interfaces to add users and their attes to the system, such as date of birth, interests, gender, etc. add_user(user, dob, gender) add_attribbute(attributes)
 Provide an interface to create an advertisement campaign for the advertiser.